Who Really Owns Your Household Products Brands

 | Clorox Cleaning, disinfecting & household products

-Est. 1913 | The Clorox Company CLX | Public shareholders | Publicly Traded | Extractive A large public company optimizing for shareholder returns and quarterly earnings rather than product quality or mission, with a history of acquiring and consolidating brands into a portfolio focused on margin extraction.
-A large public company optimizing for shareholder returns… | Oakland, CA |
+Est. 1913 | The Clorox Company CLX | Public shareholders | Publicly Traded | Extractive A mature public company with decades-long track record of acquisitions and portfolio optimization prioritizes shareholder returns and quarterly earnings over product innovation or mission alignment, typical of extractive-stage brands.
+A mature public company with decades-long track record… | Oakland, CA |

 | Founded in 1913 in Oakland, California by five entrepreneurs as the Electro-Alkaline Company.
 Briefly owned by P&G from 1957 to 1969 (forced to divest by FTC order).
 Went public in 1969 and has remained independent since.
 Clorox has grown through acquisitions to own Burt's Bees, Hidden Valley, and Glad.
 A fully institutional, Wall Street-owned company — its product decisions are guided by shareholder returns and quarterly earnings.
 Founded in 1913 in Oakland, California by five… |